RootPrivileges/terragrunt-aws/README.md

 By far the largest cost, in the basic deployment, is the management NAT gateway, which (currently) costs ~\$1.10/day.
 Adding additional gateways into the production and staging environments will duplicate these costs accordingly.
 As of Jan 2020, running this script, with no modifications, will charge the credit card associated with the Master account ~\$50/month.

+As a basic environment deployment, I consider this repository to be pretty much feature-complete, with only minor changes occurring as I either notice obvious errors or restructure based on work fleshing out the [demonstration repository](https://github.com/RootPrivileges/terragrunt-aws-demo).
+That repository is forked from this, and is intended to be used as a reference for a practical deployment into AWS for a organisation with no legacy on-premise systems.

 ### Standing on the shoulders of giants

 This repository is primarily based on the (now-outdated) script at https://github.com/liatrio/aws-accounts-terraform, and builds upon the work detailed in the following blog posts: